 American Pilgrims on the Camino is an all-volunteer, non-profit organization whose objective is to facilitate communication within the community of North American pilgrims, particularly those in the United States.
 American Pilgrims continually seeks meaningful ways to support the Camino de Santiago de Compostela.

-We have three three principal goals: to support the Camino, to gather pilgrims together and to provide information.
+We have three principal goals: to support the Camino, to gather pilgrims together and to provide information.

 To Support the Camino